cmtchssn/Dissertation/README.md

 I downloaded the Unity native audio plugins from [bitbucket](https://bitbucket.org/Unity-Technologies/).
 Native Plugins are worth building if you know C++, but also worth using their examples if you don't know C++.
 They have granulators, ring modulators, vocoders, EQ, and reverb.
 It may be worth more to use their tools to develop VR interactions for parameter controls as compositions than to learn C++ and write my own granulator or equalizer.
 Of course, if I come up with something I want to do that these plugins can't, then I'll need to write my own plugins.
 I'll certainly need to investigate how a real-time game parameter can control the plugin parameters before moving much further ahead.

+### Day 005
+Let's try out the Unity native plugins today!
+Can I get them working in 2019.3.0a4?
+They work fine in 2017.4.3f1, but GUI and Substance work differently in 2019 so I'll have to find a work around.
+I figure the best way to go about it is learn how they Mixers are used/programmed to do the SFX and try to build them in my own 2019 version.
+Surely that will be more beneficial than getting some demo scenes running in 2019 only to still have to learn how it all works.
+I think I'll have to set up a dll project in VS2017, copy and paste the headers (.h) and implementations (.cpp) that I want/need and build the dll on my machine.
+Then, I suppose I should import the dll/plug-ins into Unity.

+Next step is to start a new 2019.1.5f1 project, get the dll working inside there, and start trying to map real-time game parameters to the plugin state parameters.

 ---

 ### Jesse Meeting 001
 Two goals: "Hello, World!" the Native Audio Plugin SDK and build more cubes to learn about interactions with Unity's Audio Scripting API.
 How does audio pass to another cube?
 Eventually, you'll want to get modular with your object building, so think about preparing your code to be used as a library that will, in three or so lines, be able to make several thousand objects with several thousand audio clips, etc.

 Additionally, get your hands on a VR development kit with some controllers and put a character in the scene.

+### Jesse Meeting 002
+Had a good meeting demoing the plugins for Jesse.
+Showed off the Mixer and all its abilities, C++ projects, GUIs for plugins, etc. Agrees that I should start with a stable release of Unity and get the open source native audio plugins from Unity working in my own project.